CFiggers/janet-lsp/README.md

 $ jpm build
 ```

+Both a stand-alone (albeit _dynamically_ linked) binary executable and a .jimage (Janet image) file will be generated.

 ### Installing

 After running the commands above, the following command will copy the `janet-lsp` binary to a location that can be executed via the command line.